vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

     --id <i>vch_id</i>
     --debug 3</pre>

-This example disables debug mode on a VCH that is already running in debug mode.
+This example sets the `--debug` option to 0, to disable debug mode on a VCH that is already running at any level of debug mode.

 <pre>$ vic-machine-<i>operating_system</i> configure
     --target <i>vcenter_server_username</i>:<i>password</i>@<i>vcenter_server_address</i>